 Liquidity risk is the risk that the Company will not be able to meet its financial obligations when they become due.
 The Company manages liquidity risk by monitoring sales volumes and collection efforts to ensure sufficient cash flows are generated from operations to meet its liabilities when they become due.
 Management monitors consolidated cash flows on a weekly basis covering a rolling 12 week period, quarterly through forecasting and annually through the Company's budget process.
-At December 31, 2014, the Company had cash of \$52,401 and banking facilities available as discussed in note 11.
-All the Company's financial liabilities other than long term debt and other financial liabilities have maturities of approximately 60 days.
+At December 31, 2015, the Company had cash of \$28,899 and banking facilities available as discussed in note 11.
+All the Company's financial liabilities other than long term debt have maturities of approximately 60 days.